 It may seem like a small step, but it’s in service of a much bigger goal.”

 You can read more practical advice in I Am Enough, designed to transform you from the inside out, to achieve success in every key area of your life.
-Using Marisa Peer’s proven techniques, this book is written in a style that changes you personally, making a deep and lasting impact on how you feel about you and how others feel about you.
+Using Marisa Peer’s Rapid Transformational Therapy proven techniques, this book is written in a style to help change you personally, making a deep and lasting impact on how you feel about you and how others feel about you.

 For further information visit: www.iamenough.com/resources